- Tulane University Law School, J.D., 2010, Senior Business Editor: Tulane Maritime Law Journal

-Stephen is also a member of the Insurance Regulatory & Transactions Group.
-He advises insurance companies, insurance agencies, and group purchasing organizations on regulatory issues ranging from interpretation of the Nonadmitted and Reinsurance Reform Act, ERISA, the Texas Staff Leasing Act, and state anti-rebating statutes.
-Stephen has also assisted in responding to a public information request by the Texas Attorney General to prevent disclosure of proprietary and trade secret information and assisted a buyer-client in the acquisition of a Texas-based insurance agency.
+Mr. Richman is also a member of the Firm's Insurance Regulatory & Transactions Group.
+He has advised insurance companies, insurance agencies, and group purchasing organizations on a variety of corporate and regulatory matters ranging from interpretation of the Non-admitted and Reinsurance Reform Act, ERISA, and state anti-rebating statutes.
+Mr. Richman has also assisted in the drafting of a variety of business agreements, including a marketing and sale agreement, listing agreements, lease agreements, and corporate bylaws.

-- Obtained take nothing judgment in favor of real estate attorney sued for negligence in drafting transaction documents following successful appeal; the appellate court found that the plaintiff had not presented sufficient evidence of proximate cause at trial to sustain the jury's verdict.
+- Assisted in obtaining take nothing judgment in favor of real estate attorney sued for negligence in drafting transaction documents following successful appeal; the appellate court found that the plaintiff had not presented sufficient evidence of proximate cause at trial to sustain the jury's verdict.

-- Obtained no action finding of complaint filed against real estate brokerage and agent with Texas Real Estate Commission for unauthorized practice of real estate in Texas.
+- Assisted in obtaining no action finding of complaint filed against real estate broker and salesperson with Texas Real Estate Commission for alleged unauthorized practice of real estate in Texas.

-- Obtained dismissal of numerous lawsuits filed against Texas licensed architects and engineers for failure to file Certificate of Merit as required by Section 150.002 of the Texas Civil Practice & Remedies Code.
+- Assisted in obtaining numerous dismissals of lawsuits filed against Texas licensed architects and engineers for failure to file Certificate of Merit as required by Section 150.002 of the Texas Civil Practice & Remedies Code.

 Professional and Community Activities

 - 2013 Co-Chair of INroads Committee